-The applicant states that the building has been designed in a sensitive manner to ensure that no properties will be directly overlooked.
+The applicant states that the building has been designed in a sensitive manner to ensure that no properties would be directly overlooked.

 The first floor plan included below shows the relationship of the building to the site boundaries.
-The plan below shows the proposal in a wider context.
+The second plan below also shows the proposal in a wider context.